SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp-python.md

     ./post_process.sh

-## Beyond the `queue` command
+## Beyond the `queue` Keyword

-For larger work loads, with more than 100 jobs or job interdependencies, there are a couple tools that we recommend using.
+For larger workloads, with more than 100 jobs or job interdependencies, there are a couple tools (DAGMan and Pegasus) that we recommend using.
 They are beyond the scope of this tutorial.
 Please contact our support staff for more details.

 <!-- <div class="keypoints" markdown="1">
 #### Key Points